Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 Things change for them in Yakuza 5 when Kiryu and Haruka leave the orphanage, in order for the latter to pursue a career as an Idol Singer, and so the older kids wouldn't have to make sacrifices to support the orphanage.
 They're all still there by Yakuza 6, now teenagers, and play a large part in what kicks off the game's plot.

 - Dub Name Change: It was originally named "Morning Glory", but was changed into "Sunshine" for the game's localization.
-It has been reverted back to "Morning Glory" in Yakuza 6.
+It has been reverted back to "Morning Glory" in Yakuza 6 with the remasters of 3, 4, and 5 following suit.

 - Meaningful Name: The original name for the orphanage was "Asagao" (Morning Glory), named after a Japanese flower.
 Kiryu gave it the name based on the orphanage he was raised in, "Sunflower".
 "Sunshine" can also be seen as a tribute to the place Kiryu was raised in.